 Family Resource Center provides parents with children with disabilities training and information in the Chicago metropolitan area.
 They will help parents make informed decisions about rights and responsibilities under IDEA, how to communicate with school professionals, make informed decisions about IEPs, connect with other parents who have the same concerns, learn about early intervention and transition services, and more.

 Troy LaRaviere’s Blog great posts about CPS and reform.
 I especially appreciated “Like Thieves in the Night: Deceptive CPS Student Service Cuts Spark Principal Uprising” about the loss of real jobs and how such loss would affect students with special needs.

-IN*SOURCE: Special Education Parental Support began in 1975 to help Indiana families with various issues surrounding infants, toddlers, children, youth and adults with disabilities.
+IN*SOURCE: Special Education Parental Support began in 1975 to help Indiana families with various issues surrounding infants, toddlers, children, youth, and adults with disabilities.
 Volunteers are mostly parents of students with disabilities who assist others with educational programs and services.

 SPEDWatch is a Massachusetts grassroots organization that advocates for the special education rights of children in public schools.
 The group, founded by parent activist Ellen Chambers, seeks to maintain public school compliance with special education law.

 Education Lessons From A Sparkly District is by Julie B. from New Jersey.
 She is a special education advocate.
-Her blog seems to have ended but I am leaving her posts here because they are still important issues that are still relevant.
+Her blog seems to have ended, but I am leaving her posts here because they are still important issues that are still relevant.

-Family Voices of North Dakota is a national network which aims to achieve family-centered care for all children and youth with special health care needs and/or disabilities.
+Family Voices of North Dakota is a national network that aims to achieve family-centered care for all children and youth with special health care needs and/or disabilities.
 They help families make informed decisions for improved public and private policies, builds partnerships among professionals and families.